-Programmable thermostats are used to control heating and/or cooling loads in residential buildings by setting back the temperature during specified unoccupied and nighttime hours.
+Programmable thermostats are used to control heating and/or cooling loads in residential buildings by modifying the temperature set-points during specified unoccupied and nighttime hours.
 These units are expected to replace a manual thermostat and the savings assume an existing ducted HVAC system; however, the option exists to input higher efficiency levels if coupled with a newer unit.
 The EDCs will strive to educate the customers to use manufacturer default setback and setup settings.

 Algorithms